Getting started with the Kit WordPress plugin

 NOTE: If you're a team member of multiple Kit accounts, use the dropdown menu to select the account you want to connect to WordPress.

-On the Display an email capture form page, select the default email form you want to display below all your WordPress posts and pages.
+On the Display an email capture form page, select the default email Form you want to display below all your WordPress posts and pages.

-(To set up a default email form for your WooCommerce product pages, follow the instructions here instead.)
+(To set up a default email Form for your WooCommerce product pages, follow the instructions here instead.)

-If you don't want to display a default form on your posts and/or pages, select the "Don't display an email subscription form on posts/pages" option.
+If you don't want to display a default Form on your posts and/or pages, select the "Don't display an email subscription form on posts/pages" option.

 Click Finish Setup to complete the basic setup. π You'll see this screen next: